 Looking at the exploits of the Russian Alexander Volkanovski in the featherweight division, one cannot help but marvel at how he bullies and defeats fighters who are noticeably taller.
 He has established himself as the king of the division, winning 28 fights, losing none, and drawing none.

 Another spectacular example is Israel Adesanya.
 The Nigerian-born New Zealand fighter is taller than most fighters in his division.
 He looked skinny and Derek Johnson mocked him about his stature in the early days.
-He has dominated the division, winning 19 fights, losing none, and drawing none.
+He has dominated the division, winning 19 fights, losing none, and drawing none – and was the highest paid UFC fighter in 2022.
 You can be taller and less muscular than those in your division and still kick asses.

 Height is not a reliable attribute to consider when predicting an MMA fight.
 So, organizers use weight to allocate fighters into appropriate divisions.
 But height is linked to weight, as we can observe from the information above.